Bin Weevils: Bin Weevils Connect

 On 23 August 2016, a new app named "Bin Weevils Connect" was revealed.
-Bin Weevils Connect was an app which complemented Bin Weevils many features such as the friend list, customising the created character, playing multiplayer games with friends at quick access, and sending friend messages.
+Bin Weevils Connect was an app which complemented Bin Weevils features such as the friend list, customizing the created character, playing multiplayer games with friends at quick access, and sending friend messages.

 Reception

-In 2015, Bin Weevils was requested by the Advertising Standard Authority (ASA) to change the wording of their in-app advertising, stating that players were under pressure to purchase items in the game.
-5 Pixels Ltd, the company which operates the game, said that "as soon as [we] were made aware of the complaint made to the Advertising Standards Authority about a potential breach, and once we had understood the area for concern, we changed all our membership pages to comply with their recommendations.
+In 2015, the Advertising Standard Authority (ASA) requested Bin Weevils to change the wording of their in-app advertisements, stating that players were under pressure to purchase items in the game.
+55 Pixels Ltd, the company which operates the game, said that "as soon as [we] were made aware of the complaint made to the Advertising Standards Authority about a potential breach, and once we had understood the area for concern, we changed all our membership pages to comply with their recommendations.
 [The ASA] subsequently upheld the complaint about the original wording but referenced that we now complied, in the text of the ruling."

-In September 2014, Bin Weevils suffered a data breach culminating in unauthorised access to some accounts.
+In September 2014, Bin Weevils suffered a data breach culminating in unauthorized access to some accounts.
 Bin Weevils had been alerted of the vulnerability and had taken the website down for a week to carry out security maintenance.
 A captcha was added to the website during the breach, which users had to verify before they could proceed.

 Awards

 Bin Weevils was nominated for the BAFTA Awards in 2009.
 Bin Weevils received the "Best Website" BAFTA Award in 2011.
 To celebrate, new nest items were launched in-game.
 Bin Weevils won the BAFTA Awards again towards the end of 2012.
-Bin Weevils won the "Best Website" for the third time in late 2013, and again in 2014.
+Bin Weevils won the "Best Website" for the third time in late 2013 and again in 2014.